 Safety Measures & Proactive Monitoring are Key

-Despite the frequency of data breaches or consumer fatigue regarding these incidents, it’s more important than ever to be vigilant in protecting yourself against identity fraud.
-If you aren’t part of this massive data breach, we know that the future holds many breaches yet to come, so the time to act is now.
-Consider taking the following data breach safety measures to help reduce your risk:
+Despite the frequency of data breaches or consumer fatigue regarding these incidents, it’s more important than ever for consumers to be vigilant in protecting themselves against identity fraud.
+If your customers or employees aren’t part of this massive data breach, we know that the future holds many breaches yet to come, so the time to act is now.
+Share the following data breach safety measures with your customers and employees to help reduce their risk: